ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 ## Watchlist Mutations

-With the introduction to mutations out of the way lets create our first mutation.
+With the introduction of mutations out of the way, let's create our first mutation.
 In this first try will start with a naive mutation approach.

 Create a new file called `WatchlistMutations.cs` located in the `Types/Account` directory and copy the following code.